Best way to find employees: Introducing LinkedIn Recruiter search filters

 Well, now you need to reach out to your candidates.
 However, imagine you found 300 perfectly good candidates using LinkedIn Recruiter search filters, and you need to outreach them manually.
 It would be quite a tedious task, wouldn’t you agree?

-As a matter of fact, if you use Recruiter Lite, there is.
-It is called, a sales engagement tool for recruiters.
+As a matter of fact, there is.
+It is called a sales engagement tool for recruiters.
 Take Skylead, for example.
-This sales engagement tool will give the hiring managers the right features to outreach their candidates on autopilot.
+This sales engagement tool gives the hiring managers the right features to outreach their candidates on autopilot.